 Highly motivated students may wish to work intensively on a creative or research project not covered in the course offerings of the department.
 The student should possess the necessary background for such work, and initiate an application for such study.
 A maximum of four hours of credit may be earned in any one department.
-Permission of the staff member with whom the student wishes to work is required.
+Permission to work is required.